isomerpages/moe-northbrookssec/_co-curriculum/Aesthetics/Aesthetics.md

 ![](/images/Aesthetic%202022.png)

-The **3E Approach** is one of the school’s strategic objectives to “cultivate an appreciation for the Arts” under the Strategic Thrust 2 of Quality Programme for ChAMPS Development.
+The <b>3E Approach</b> is one of the school’s strategic objectives to “cultivate an appreciation for the Arts” under the Strategic Thrust 2 of Quality Programme for ChAMPS Development.
 It supports the eventual Student Outcome of “an expressive individual who displays an appreciation for the Arts”.

-_The 3E Approach is adapted from Donald J. Trefinger’s **Levels of Service (LoS) Approach to Programming for Talent Development -** suggesting 4 Levels of Service which guides in organising, carrying out and evaluating talent development programming for students._
+<i>The 3E Approach is adapted from Donald J. Trefinger’s <b>Levels of Service (LoS) Approach to Programming for Talent Development -</b> suggesting 4 Levels of Service which guides in organising, carrying out and evaluating talent development programming for students.</i>